Anaheim Amigos: Move to Los Angeles

 The Amigos suffered from poor attendance.
 They averaged 1,293 fans per home game and their games were broadcast on radio and sometimes on television.
-High school games were outdrawing them and Kim admitted he was not particularly keen on spending money on the team despite doing promotional efforts to try and drum interest.
+High school games were outdrawing them and Kim admitted he was not particularly keen on spending money on the team despite doing promotional efforts to try to drum interest.
 However, they lost approximately $500,000 on the season and were sold for $450,000 to James J. Kirst who moved the team to nearby Los Angeles Memorial Sports Arena, where they became the Stars.
 Kirst also brought in Bill Sharman as the new head coach.
 Sharman had just completed two years coaching the NBA's San Francisco Warriors, taking them to the playoffs both years.
 With Sharman associated with the team, they were able to sign thirteen of their top fifteen draft picks including All-Americans Larry Miller and Merv Jackson.
 Playing with a roster that contained eight rookies, Los Angeles finished in 5th place and failed to make the playoffs in 1968–69.

 1969-70 started out a little better for the Stars with some new veterans joining the best of the previous seasons returning players, but the team was still out of the playoff picture on March 5 when they were sold to cable television entrepreneur Bill Daniels.
 Following the sale the team came alive, making the playoffs on the last day of the season.
 Despite a fourth-place finish, Sharman, George Stone, and Mack Calvin led the Stars to the Western Conference Championship.
 In the 1970 ABA Finals, despite being heavy underdogs, they then stretched the Indiana Pacers to a sixth game before losing.

 For a newspaper article in the Los Angeles Times in 1988, Kim was reported to have settled as being a teacher, doing so since 1973.